voluxgit/CODSOFT/README.md

 # CODSOFT
-Codsoft internship machine learning task
+Codsoft internship machine learning task with code and output